 West Kowloon Waterfront Promenade – Open area to view the stunning firework display

 West Kowloon Waterfront Promenade is an open area in front of the ICC towers with easy access from Kowloon MTR Station/Elements Mall.
-It makes for a night out watching the fireworks with the kiddos a much simpler one.
+It makes a night out watching the fireworks with the kiddos a much simpler one.

 Read More: West Kowloon Cultural District – Restaurants & Things To Do